mastodon/fediverse_discovery_providers/content/_index.md

 Depending what service you use, privacy is handled differently.
 But most services will offer you different levels of privacy when you post something.
-Fediverse Discovery Providers should only ever index content clearly marked as "public".
+Fediverse Discovery Providers will only ever index content clearly marked as "public".
 In addition, some services, like Mastodon, allow you to opt-in to search and discovery explicitly.
-Again, Fediverse Discovery Providers should honor these settings and only index user data and content from users who have opted-into that.
+Again, Fediverse Discovery Providers will honor these settings and only index user data and content from users who have opted-into that.

+This means that providers will miss out on a lot of content that is publicly available on the web and that an old-fashioned web crawler could easily index.
+But we strongly believe it is important to respect user's choices.

 **Does a search and discovery provider not lead to centralization and thus go against the federated nature of ActivityPub/the Fediverse?**

-Absolutely not!
-Our proposal has federation in mind from the get-go.
+Search providers will be more useful than search on a single server once more than one server uses it.
+So yes, there is a centralizing force at play.
+Also, search and discovery usually benefit from _some_ centralization.

-We want to specify how a discovery provider works and interfaces with a Fediverse server instance.
-We hope to inspire several competing implementations of the specification.
+But in practice we are not worried about this.
+We have intentionally decided to not just provide an implementation, but rather an open specification that everyone can implement.
+We hope to inspire several competing implementations of the specifications.

 Also, we expect several independent installations, both public and private, of such providers.
 Fediverse server instances can